 Under these circumstances, a greater number of samples have to be tested in order to maintain an appropriate assurance of drug quality and a high level of patient protection.
 Yet at the same time, pharmacopoeial analyses have become more and more expensive and only a few centers of excellence in some countries are currently available to perform them in the quantities required.

 In order to bridge the capacity gap in regular drug quality monitoring on national level in low-income countries and in order to overcome limited access to regular drug quality testing of public, private and faith-based drug supplies, the Global Pharma Health Fund (GPHF) set out to develop and supply inexpensive field test kits with simple test methods for rapid drug quality verification and counterfeit medicines detection.

 Rapid Counterfeit Medicines Detection anywhere in the World

 The GPHF-Minilab takes the basic drug testing scheme published by the World Health Organization (WHO) some thirty years ago into the 21st century.
 New test methods have been introduced, and supplied are not only operation manuals printed in different languages, but also a complete range of lab ware, starter kit chemicals and reference standards is included - all suitably packed for global shipment by air.
 Now, identification of counterfeit medicines containing wrong, too little, or no ingredients at all can be performed instantly anywhere in the world.
 Results obtained by a set of physical and chemical screening tests must match the product label claims for, at least, drug identity and content.
 If they do not match or results are inconclusive, then the appropriate batches can be frozen for further investigation in a fully-fledged lab.

-Simple Drug Quality Verification in Three Steps
+Simple Drug Quality Verification in Four Steps

 - A physical inspection scheme of dosage forms and associated packaging material for an early rejection of the more crudely presented counterfeits